Ode to the Drive-In: A Look Back at this Iconic Theater Experience

-For his efforts, Hollingshead was given a patent for the concept in May of 1933.
-Then he finally opened Park-In Theaters, Inc. less than a month later infesting $30,000 of his own money.
-It was advertised in the papers of his time as family-friendly entertainment and tickets cost 25 cents per car and 25 cents per person, with few families of the time ever paying more than one dollar (can you imagine?).
+For his efforts, Hollingshead applied for a patent for the concept in May 1933, and after investing $30,000 of his own money, finally opened Park-In Theaters, Inc. less than a month later.
+Advertised in the papers as a family-friendly entertainment option, tickets cost 25 cents per car and 25 cents per person, with the average family spending no more than $1.

-Eventually Hollingshead’s idea took off.
-When Hollingshead’s patent expired in 1949, drive-in theaters began popping up all over the country.
-The largest in history was the All-Weather Drive-In of Copiague, New York, which featured parking space for 2,500 cars, included a kid’s playground and a full service restaurant, all on a 28-acre lot.
+Eventually, Hollingshead’s idea took off and as his patent expired in 1949, drive-in theaters began popping up all over the country.
+The largest drive-in movie theater in history was the All-Weather Drive-In of Copiague, New York, which featured parking spaces for 2,500 cars, included a kid’s playground and had a full-service restaurant, all on a 28-acre lot.

-For most of their early years, due to businesses wishing to draw in large crowds while avoiding overpaying distributors, the Drive-in theaters showed mostly B-movies.
-Few of those early drive-in theaters featured the same movies that played in regular theaters.
+For most of their early years, drive-in theaters showed mostly B-list movies as owners looked to avoid high distribution costs while still drawing in the crowds.
+Few of those early drive-in theaters featured the blockbusters that played in regular theaters.

-Drive-in theaters rose in popularity after World War II and reached its heyday in the late 1950s to mid-60s, with a recorded 5,000 theaters across the country.
+Ultimately, drive-in theaters rose in popularity after World War II and reached their heyday in the late 1950s to mid-60s, with a recorded 5,000 theaters across the country.
 They became as ubiquitous with American culture as baseball games.
-It became a typical weekend destination not just for families but also young couples who wanted a little privacy for well…you get the idea.
+It became a typical weekend destination not just for families and teenagers alike.

-Over time, however, the rising real estate prices in the suburbs along with the growing numbers of walk-in theaters & multiplexes started a shift in the market.
-The rise of home media and video rentals completely changed how movies were paid for and consumed as well.
+Over time, however, rising real estate prices in the suburbs along with the growing numbers of walk-in theaters and multiplexes started a shift in the market.
+Also, the use of home media and video rentals from companies such as Blockbuster changed how movies were paid for and consumed.
+But not all is lost.

 “Digital cinema will be both an opportunity and a threat for drive-in owners,” said the association’s director of media and research Patrick Corcoran in an e-mail to the Smithsonian Institute.
 “An opportunity because digital will allow them to get new movies sooner than they do—they are often weeks behind the break for new films.
 It’s a threat in that the digital transition will be expensive to manage, and some may not be able to do it.”

-You have to go a ways out from most major cities to get to the nearest dive in, that’s almost like a road trip in and of itself.
+You have to travel outside of most major cities to find the nearest drive-in, and that’s almost like a road trip in and of itself.
 Most operate for evening showings almost exclusively since that’s when the projection looks the best.
-The quality of the few remaining drive-in theaters has gone up just as many movie theater chains have aimed to make the movie-going experience an “EVENT” with full service bars, reserved leather seating and more advanced sound and picture systems.
+Luckily, the quality of the few remaining drive-in theaters has gone up just as many movie theater chains have aimed to make the movie-going experience a whole event in itself.